 As such, the left side is the danger zone and should be avoided.
 The vision from the right is also more extensive, allowing the driver to spot hazards quickly.

-But why don’t boats pass right side to right side so manufacturers can place the wheel on the left?
+But why don’t boats pass from right side to right side so manufacturers can place the wheel on the left?
 That’s another good question!
 Find out by continuing to read.

 Table of Contents